runziggurat/zcash/SPEC.md

 ### ZG-CONFORMANCE-005

-    The node rejects non-`Verack` message as a response to initial `Verack` it sent.
+    The node ignores non-`Verack` message as a response to initial `Verack` it sent.

     1. The node under test initiates a connection (rpc: `addnode`).
     2. Respond to `Version`, expect `Verack`.
     3. Respond to `Verack` with non-`Verack` messages.
-    4. Assert the node rejected the connection.
+    4. Assert the node ignored the message by completing the handshake.

 ### ZG-CONFORMANCE-006